pibara/spq-sigs/README.md

 * A signature validator has been implemented.
 * The C++ signing key has been tested to work with the validator.
 * Basic compiler flag based code quality has been enforced.
-* Currently working on a signature deserialization and validator class.
+* Added some long overdue comments to the code.

 ## todo

-* Implement multi-tree signing keys and signatures
+* Implement multi-tree signing keys and signatures.
-* Private key serialization and de-serialization
+* Private key serialization and de-serialization.
-* Private key password protection (use libsodium)
+* Private key password protection (use libsodium).
-* Intermediate signature caching
+* Intermediate signature caching.
-* Add multi-threading
+* Add multi-threading.
 * Work on const-correctness.
-* Document usage
+* Document usage.
 * Add a sample project with cmake and stuff.

 ## todo (post Python backport)